is now available! Read about the new features and fixes from November.

 }

-Using the above keybinding, if only a single "refactor.extract.function" Code Action is available, it will be automatically applied.
-If multiple Extract function Code Actions are available, we bring up a context menu to select them:
+Using the above keybinding, if only a single "refactor.extract.function" Code Action is available, it is automatically applied.
+If multiple Extract function Code Actions are available, VS Code brings up a context menu to select them:

 Select Code Action context menu

-You can also control how/when Code Actions are automatically applied using the apply argument:
+You can also control how and when Code Actions are automatically applied by using the apply argument:

 {